robertobatts/aws-certification-notes/notes/15-decoupling-applications.md

 - Retention between 1 day to 365 days
 - Ability to reprocess (replay) data
 - Once data is inserted in Kinesis, it can't be deleted (immutability)
-- Data that shares the same partition goes to the same shard (ordering)
+- Data that shares the same partition key  goes to the same shard (ordering)
 - Can have only one consumer per shard
 - Producers: AWS SDK, Kinesis producer Library (KPL), Kinesis Agent
 - Consumers: Kinesis Client Library (KCL), AWS SDK, Lambda, Kinesis Data Firehose, Kinesis Data Analytics